RRZE-HPC/likwid/trunk/doc/archs/haswellep.md

 /*! \page haswellep Intel&reg; Haswell EP/EN/EX

+<P>Intel&reg; Haswell EP/EN/EX use PCI-based perofmance counters for Uncore measurements.
+Currently, it is not possible to get the location of the counters, thus which PCI bus corresponds to which CPU socket.
+In order to sort the PCI busses in another way, there is a configuration variable <CODE>REVERSE_HASWELL_PCI_SOCKETS</CODE>.
+If this does not help, you can set the busses completely free using the <CODE>PCI_SOCKETS</CODE> variable.
+Explaination in config.mk.</P>

 <H1>Available performance monitors for the Intel&reg; Haswell EP/EN/EX microarchitecture</H1>
 <UL>
 <LI>\ref HASEP_FIXED "Fixed-purpose counters"</LI>